oppia/oppia-web-developer-docs/If-Your-Build-Fails....md

   ![Travis-CI dashboard view.](images/travis2.png)

-To figure out what you need to do next, click on the individual failed tests and have a look at the error log, then:
+To figure out what you need to do next, click on the individual failed test(s) and have a look at the error log, then:

 * If the error seems related to your PR, you probably have an error somewhere.
 You can try to reproduce the error locally: see the relevant section in [Running Tests](https://github.com/oppia/oppia/wiki/Running-Tests#end-to-end-tests) for instructions on how to run specific e2e tests on your local machine.
 If it still happens locally, then it's something that needs to be fixed.